ministryofjustice/cloud-platform-terraform-pushgateway/README.md

 ## Scraping Pushgateway Metrics from Prometheus

 Lastly if you need to have Prometheus scrape your custom metrics then you will need to ensure that a target pointing to your pushgateway is added to Prometheus' configuration.
-This can be done by adding a new ```job_name``` to the ```additionalScrapeConfigs``` section to the values file of the prom-operator helm chart as below:
+This can be done by adding a new ```job_name``` to the ```additionalScrapeConfigs``` section to the values file of the prometheus-operator helm chart as below:

 ```
     prometheusSpec: